RagnarB83/ash-documentation/docs/_build/html/_sources/basics.rst.txt

 For a more complicated job we would probably want to create a job-script that would handle various environmental variables, dealing with local scratch, copy files back when done etc.
-Here is an example SLURM jobscript:
+Here is an example SLURM jobscript.
+Remember to go through all the lines and change the various things like the path to local scratch, set the correct PATH variables, load modules etc.

 .. code-block:: shell